-Travellers, the owner and operator of RWM, reported net profit of P1.4 billion in 2018, steeply growing from P300 million a year ago.
+Travellers, the owner and operator of RWM, reported net profit of P1.4 billion, steeply growing from P300 million a year ago.
 Its revenues increased 20% to P22.5 billion from last year's P18.8 billion mainly as both the gaming and non-gaming segments showed better results.
 Gross gaming revenues grew 17% supported by the sustained growth in all gaming segments as property visitation increased 11% averaging 28,500 per day and gaming capacity expanded to 299 tables and 1,822 slot machines, due to the opening of the ground floor gaming area of the Grand Wing.
 Hotel accommodations turned over P3.5 billion this year, a sharp 22% robust growth from P2.8 billion a year ago.
 Average occupancy rate for the four hotels in RWM - Marriott Hotel Manila, Maxims Hotel, Hilton Manila and Holiday Inn Express Manila Newport City - was 79% with a total room count of 1,811.
 Sheraton Manila Hotel soft opened and Hotel Okura Manila will open in the Grand Wing in 2019.
 RWM will have the highest number of hotel rooms for a single property once the construction of all the hotels are completed.
-The Courtyard was also opened last May 2018 which is Marriott's first brand in the province of lloilo.
+The Courtyard was also opened last May 2018 which is Marriott's first brand in the province of Iloilo.
 Travellers contributed 14% and 6% to AGI's consolidated revenues and consolidated net profit, respectively.

-GADC, the master franchise holder of McDonald's quick-service restaurants brand in the Philippines, ended the year 2018 with P1.6 billion stable end result despite the intensified competition and challenging market conditions.
-Sales revenues rose 11% or P2.5 billion, to end 2018 with P25.6 billion.
+GADC, the master franchise holder of McDonald's quick-service restaurants brand in the Philippines, ended the year with P1.6 billion stable end result despite the intensified competition and challenging market conditions.
+Sales revenues rose 11% or P2.5 billion, to end the year with P25.6 billion.
 Sales momentum is driven by value and bundle promotions as well as limited-time offers.
 McDelivery is also a consistent source of growth with it closing the year with double digit growth.
 Improvement on sales revenue is also pushed by 61 new stores opened during the year (half are company-owned).
-Systemwide same-store sales growth for the year is at 12% year-on-year.
+Samestore sales growth is at 4% year-on-year.
 With its continued store expansion, GADC ended the year with a total store count of 620, compared to 566 stores in 2017.
 GADC continues to expand its footprints with its 2019 target to add 60 more NXT GEN stores in the country after initially launching 17 NXT GEN stores in 2018.
 NXT GEN stores come with self-ordering kiosk, modernized menu boards and cashless mode of payment which is an initiative for giving a world class experience to consumers.
 McDo PH also partners with other well-known delivery networks worldwide to provide more convenient options for its customers.
 These operating results translated into 18% and 7% of the consolidated revenues and net profit of AGI and subsidiaries.

-Revenues and other income, as a result of the foregoing, reached P156.8 billion in 2018, a P18.0 billion or 13% jump from last year's P138.8 billion with all segments of the Group reporting favorable performances during the year.
+Revenues, as a result of the foregoing, reached P156.8 billion in 2018, a P18.0 billion or 13% jump from last year's P138.8 billion with all segments of the Group reporting favorable performances during the year.
 Sale of goods (real estate, alcoholic beverages, snack products) went up 10% to P85.3 billion from P77.4 billion a year ago.
 Service revenues (QSR, gaming, rentals, hotels, cinemas) escalated 14% or P7.9 billion ending the year with P66.2 billion as compared to P58.3 billion in 2017.
-Share in net profits of associates and joint ventures increase 7% or P18 million, due to higher net results from BLC resulting to higher share in net profit.